 30.3.9. to agree on periodical payment of lump sum awards for the provision of continual legal advice, the amount of which is proportionate to the scope, nature and complexity of his/her duties.

 30.4.
-A decision to act in accordance with Rules 30.3.1. and 30.3.4. of this Code may be made by an attorney-at-law only after he/she has conducted the necessary negotiations, and in the manner that would not create an impression of disloyal competence or advertising.
+A decision to act in accordance with Rules 30.3.1. and 30.3.4. of this Code may be made by an attorney-at-law only after he/she has conducted the necessary negotiations.

 30.4 raises concerns already expressed about the disloyal competition and advertising provisions being in breach of competition law and the rules on publicity.